kurowasan/cd_datasets/README.md

 ## 📖 Causal Discovery Datasets
-Here is a list of datasets that were discussed in our paper.
+Here is a list of datasets that were discussed in our paper with links to download them.

 ### Pseudo-real datasets